uc-cdis/label-boosted-RAG-for-RRG/docs/experiments.md

     ```
     </details>

-1. **Prompt Type**: The verbosity of the prompt, including whether we include labels and instructions on how to use those labels.
+1. **Label Format & Prompt**: The verbosity of the prompt, including whether we include labels and instructions on how to use those labels.
     <details open>
     <summary>Hyperparameters</summary>

     ```
-    Model:   BioMistral
+    Model:   Mistral v3
     K:       5
     Filter:  Exact
     Prompt:  [experiment]
-    Section: Both
+    Section: Findings|Impression
     Labels:  Predicted
     ```
     </details>